Jane H. Davidson: Education and career

 Davidson majored in Engineering Science and Mechanics at the University of Tennessee, where she earned a bachelor's degree in 1975 and a master's degree in 1976.
 She completed a Ph.D. in mechanical engineering at Duke University in 1984.
+Davidson was a class of 1984 member of the engineering honor society Tau Beta Pi.
+She was also a member of Sigma Xi, a scientific research society.

 She has worked as a researcher at the Oak Ridge National Laboratory and the Research Triangle Institute, and as a faculty member at the University of Delaware and Colorado State University.
-She moved to the University of Minnesota in 1993.
+She moved to the University of Minnesota in 1993 and worked as a mechanical engineering professor until her retirement in 2022.
+She was an editor and associate editor for ASME's Journal of Solar Energy Engineering between 1992-2005.

 Recognition

 Davidson was elected as a Fellow of the American Society of Mechanical Engineers (ASME) in 1998.
-She has chaired the ASME Solar Energy Division, and was given the ASME Dedicated Service Award in 2003.
-In 2012 the ASME gave her their Frank Kreith Energy Award, "for significant research on solar systems for residential buildings and solar thermo chemical cycles to produce fuels".
+She has chaired the ASME Solar Energy Division (SED) and was given the ASME Dedicated Service Award in 2003.
+The next year, the SED awarded her the John I. Yellott Award.
+In 2005, she was given the Distinguished Women Scholars Award from the University of Minnesota.
+In 2012 the ASME gave her their Frank Kreith Energy Award, "for significant research on solar systems for residential buildings and solar thermochemical cycles to produce fuels".
+She was awarded the ASME Heat Transfer Memorial Award in the Art Category in 2023.
 Davidson is also a Fellow of the American Solar Energy Society (ASES), and was the 2007 winner of the ASES Charles Greeley Abbot Award.
+She has been involved in over 250 publications throughout the span of her career.